andraskalman/hungarian_election_results_crawler/README.md

         source env/bin/activate
         pip install -r requirements.txt

+2. The project contains several spiders:
+   - 2018 electoral districts: `districts_2018`
+   - 2018 electoral wards: `wards_2018`

 2. Running the crawlers

-   - Crawling OEVK results
+   - Crawling district results (OEVK)

-         scrapy crawl oevk
+         scrapy crawl districts_2018

-     crawing can be restricted only to one OEVK
+     crawing can be restricted only to one district (district id in paramterer is concatenated from location and number of the district)

-         scrapy crawl oevk -a oevk_id=BARANYA-01
+         scrapy crawl districts_2018 -a district_id=BARANYA-01

-   - voting district results:
+   - ward results:

-         scrapy crawl voting_district
+         scrapy crawl wards_2018

     crawing can be restricted only to one location:

-         scrapy crawl voting_district -a location=Oroszlány
+         scrapy crawl wards_2018 -a location=Oroszlány

-    or only one district:
+    or only one ward:

-         scrapy crawl voting_district -a location=Oroszlány -a dictrict_id=004
+         scrapy crawl wards_2018 -a location=Oroszlány -a ward=004

   The results will be exported to json files named by the crawler and crawling timestamp.